-Taylor complained that the length of this investigation was longer than the target noted in the policy, and that this report should have issued sooner.
-However, Taylor made her complaint in mid-December after Dr. Smith had gone abroad for several weeks and key witnesses were gone from the University's campus.
-Given the gravity of the allegations, the investigator determined it was important to conduct in-person interviews, if possible, to best assess credibility.
+Ishu complained that the length of this investigation was longer than the target noted in the policy, and that this report should have issued sooner.
+The Investigator notes that Ishu submitted the complaint during the study days before finals, after Angel had gone abroad for several weeks and key witnesses were gone from campus during break.
+Given the gravity of the allegations, the Investigator determined it was important to conduct in-person interviews, if possible, to best assess credibility.
 This necessarily delayed the investigation into the next calendar year.

-Together, Respondents to the allegation that they engaged in disruptive conduct by protesting on January 6 identified 18 witnesses, including some faculty members, who would purportedly testify variously that, for example, Respondents are generally animated in expressing themselves but never "yell"; that they respect the operations and rules of the College; and that they never intend to harm anyone.
+Together, Respondents to the allegation that they engaged in disruptive conduct by protesting on January 6 identified 18 witnesses, including some faculty members.
+These witnesses would purportedly testify variously that, for example, Respondents are generally animated in expressing themselves but never "yell"; that they respect the operations and rules of the College; and that they never intend to harm anyone.
 However, because there was no indication any of these 18 witnesses had personal or direct knowledge of the events on January 6, the Investigator determined that these witnesses would not have relevant information.